SilvaScenes: Tree Detection and Species Classification from Under-Canopy Images in Natural Forests: The dataset

 Our images were annotated with class labels and instance segmentation masks for individual trees.
 There are many challenges when annotating trees in forest environments, such as trees coming in various shapes and sizes, and heavy obstruction from vegetation.
 To properly direct our efforts, we established the annotation guidelines below.

 \begin{enumerate} \item Human identification of tree species from images is difficult \cite{fiel_automated_2011, carpentier_tree_2018}.
-As such, ground truth for most of the data was obtained \textit{in situ} by a forestry expert, who could rely on bark, leaves, shoots, cones, shapes, and environmental factors to identify each tree. \item Segmentation masks are limited to trunks, as branches and foliage are difficult to annotate, and are not necessary for forestry operations such as harvesting and felling \cite{grondin_tree_2023, jelavic_robotic_2022}. \item Trees are labeled if most of their trunk is visible.
-Furthermore, obstructed segments of trunks are labeled if their shape can be inferred from the image.
-For example, trunk parts are labeled if obstructed by small branches or light foliage, but not if overlapped by another trunk.
-This labeling practice is akin to previous works on segmentation of occluded fruits and branches \cite{gong_robotic_2022, geckeler_learning_2024}. \item If a trunk forks below breast height (\SI{1.3}{m}), each section is considered a separate tree, following the specifications from the Canadian Forest Service \cite{canadian_forest_service_canadas_2008}. \item Trees are labeled if their median width across the height is at least \SI{16}{px} in our images. \cref{fig:tree_width_distribution} demonstrates the resulting distribution of tree widths in our images, which closely follows an inverse exponential distribution.
-Our chosen threshold provides a balance between annotation completeness and tree visibility. \item Trees that cannot be reliably identified due to heavy damage, disease, or death are grouped under the \texttt{Unknown} class. \end{enumerate}
+As such, ground truth for most of the data was obtained \textit{in situ} by forestry experts, who could rely on bark, leaves, shoots, cones, shapes, and environmental factors to identify each tree. \item Trees are annotated with instance segmentation masks for finer spatial localization.
+Masks are limited to trunks, as branches and foliage are difficult to annotate and are not necessary for forestry operations such as harvesting \cite{grondin_tree_2023}. \item Obstructed segments of trunks are labelled if their shape can be inferred from the image.
+Trunk sections are labelled if obstructed by branches or foliage, but not if overlapped by another segmented trunk.
+This labelling practice is akin to previous work on segmenting occluded branches \cite{geckeler_learning_2024}. \item If a trunk forks below breast height (\SI{1.3}{m}), each section is considered a separate tree, following the specifications from the \citet{canadian_forest_service_canadas_2008}. \item To ensure sufficient visibility for both segmentation and classification, small trees are not annotated.
+A tree is considered small if the median width across its height is less than \SI{16}{px} in our downsampled images. \Cref{fig:tree_width_distribution} demonstrates the resulting distribution of tree widths, which closely follows a log-normal distribution.
+Our chosen threshold provides a balance between annotation completeness and tree visibility. \item Trees that cannot be reliably identified due to heavy damage, disease, or death are grouped under the Unknown class. \end{enumerate}

+Interestingly, recent works have looked into using the Segment Anything family of models (SAM) for automatic annotation of images \cite{kirillov_segment_2023, wolk_enhancing_2025, grondin2024prompt}.
+However, we found that the instance segmentation masks produced by these models were often noisy, imprecise, and misaligned with our annotation guidelines, in most part due to occlusion from surrounding vegetation.
+As such, our masks were drawn and revised by human annotators, leveraging the full-resolution \SI{102}{MP} images for increased precision.
+Nevertheless, given a larger amount of data, these tools could provide an interesting trade-off between quality and quantity of annotations \cite{khoreva2017weakly}.